WordPress/gutenberg/docs/getting-started/devenv/nodejs-development-tools.md

 It's recommended that you use [Node Version Manager](https://github.com/nvm-sh/nvm) (`nvm`) to install Node.js.
 This allows you to install and manage specific versions of `node`, which are installed locally in your home directory, avoiding any global permission issues.

-Here are the quick instructions for installing `node` using `nvm`.
+Here are the quick instructions for installing `node` using `nvm` and set the recommended Node version for block development.
 See the [complete installation guide](https://github.com/nvm-sh/nvm#installing-and-updating) for more details.

 1. Open the terminal and run the following to install `nvm`.
 On macOS, the required developer tools are not installed by default.
 Install them if prompted.